Templated Outputs

 Setting up a Template

-Kolena allows you to generate a well-formatted file using a docx template file for formatting and structure.
+Kolena allows you to generate a well-formatted file using a docx or xlsx template file for formatting and structure.

 Creating a Template File